 Anybody?

 I'll share the answer tomorrow. ;) "EQUAL AND OPPOSITE REACTIONS" SALE SALE SALE ON AMAZON!
 Was: $19.95 Now: $16.95 "Fun and entertaining read" "Captures the complex nature of Human Emotions."
 "Lots of sass, drama, and wicked humor." -Amazon Reviews BUY IT ON SALE AT AMAZON! http://amzn.to/2xvcgRa Invasion Of The LOL Dolls If you've never heard of an LOL doll, it's a pretty sure bet you haven't had any recent interchange with a little girl in the four-to-ten-year-old range.
-For the uninitiated, of which I was a member until my grand daughters introduced me to - nay, immersed me into - the phenomenon, ...which, if it has not yet taken over the world, has at least taken over my daughter and son-in-law's house, ...like an army of tiny, variegated, doe-eyed plastic space invaders.
+For the uninitiated, of which I was a member until recently, the phenomenon, which, if it has not yet taken over the world, has taken over many households, ...like an army of tiny, variegated, doe-eyed plastic space invaders.

 ...and the LOL pets.
 But the wild popularity of these toys has, I believe, less to do with the little poppets themselves than the fact that they've been marketed with 1). a shtick, and 2). a narrative.
 1).
 The Shtick The LOL Doll's shtick is a relatively recent concept in the toy world - as explained to me by a sales associate in a Barnes & Noble where I had the wildly unexpected luck of finding one of the dolls - known as the Blind Bag, which involves the child opening layers of surprises hidden in little bags before finding the main surprise, in the case of the LOL this being the doll.
 The LOL Dolls - and their companion L'il Sisters and LOL Pets - are marketed as collectibles and sold in colorful spheres, ...which require peeling back several layers before the spheres can be popped apart and the bags hidden within opened one by one, offering first little tidbits such as clues to the doll's identity, paper tattoos and stickers, then the more exciting bags containing the teeny weeny clothes and accessories.
 Then finally, with the anticipation at its peak, one finds the bag containing the LOL Doll itself, and learns which of the collectibles one has acquired.
 But there’s yet another surprise to come.